 To the women of Maggie Larritt's time the massive skirt was as normal as making a cup of tea.
 To me it seems restrictive, annoying and uncomfortable.

 The resilience of these women must have been quite impressive.
 Yet I've found little mention of the everyday difficulties in my researching of the era.
 The domestic realities.
-History records significant events yet what about an everyday middle class woman?
+History records significant events yet what about an everyday woman?